ananikets18/inkly-web-app-dev/docs/dev-progress-tracker.md

 ---

+## 23-06-2025 Sprint
+- Worked with inkly UI
+- Removed modal
+- Removed the signed in state
+- Added the annymous state

 > 📌 Track your sprint every 3 days.
 Move tasks across your GitHub Project board and update this file accordingly.